mheyer32/scummvm-amigaos3/README.md

 ## How to build

-This source will build with bobbo's GCC 6.4.1 toolchain at: https://github.com/bebbo/amiga-gcc
+This source will build with bebbo's GCC 6.4.1 toolchain at: https://github.com/bebbo/amiga-gcc

 The binary directory of the toolchain is expectyd to be in the search path.